-Since its founding in 1997, about 150 Diablo Woodworkers members have provided community projects, including last year's restoration of the Niles Canyon Railway's Pickering Lumber Co. caboose 04.
-This year, they are making boxes for Hospice, Adirondack chairs for the recreational camp Okizu serving cancer kids and their families, and the first Beacon Louver Box for the Mount Diablo Historic Beacon project commemorating Pearl Harbor Day.
+Since its founding in 1997, about 150 Diablo Woodworkers members have provided skill and muscle for community projects, including last year's restoration of the Niles Canyon Railway's Pickering Lumber Co. caboose 04.
+This year, they are making boxes for Hospice, Adirondack chairs for the recreational Camp Okizu serving young cancer patients and their families, and the first Beacon Louver Box for the Mount Diablo Historic Beacon project commemorating Pearl Harbor Day.

-Diablo Woodworkers member and the veteran's project leader David Lipscomb suggested the project saying he "wanted to do something to help returning vets."
+Diablo Woodworkers member and the veteran's project leader David Lipscomb of Lafayette suggested the project saying he "wanted to do something to help returning vets."

-The first hurdle for Lipscomb and fellow club member Tim Killen, woodworking instructor at Mt.
+The first hurdle for Lipscomb and fellow club member Tim Killen of Orinda, woodworking instructor at Mt.
 Diablo Adult Education, in 2011 was to get agreement from the Veterans Affairs center in Martinez for the project.